 I think that older children would enjoy discussing the supernatural elements of the story, but could also tease out the ideas behind Bakir following his destiny.
 They could also explore the Kedawar tribe’s belief that a person grows to become their name: the children could find out the meaning of their own names and decide whether their names suit their personality or achievements.
 (My own name means ‘devoted to God’ which is not particularly apt for a non-believer LOL!)
 And while the book shows people needing to find a new home because of famine, it could also be used to discuss the impact of global warming on island communities and what Australia’s role might be in offering a home to displaced communities as the water levels rise.

 Born and raised on Thursday Island in the Torres Straits, Jillian Boyd was the winner of the 2012 State Library of Queensland black&write!
 Indigenous Writing Fellowship.
 The illustrations by her niece, 18-year-old Tori-Jay Mordey are very impressive.
 This young artist has a rare talent, especially for depicting facial expressions and emotion, and the colour scheme is gorgeous.

 Visit ABC Splash for more ideas about getting indigenous voices into the classroom.

 Publisher: Magabala Books, 2013

 Source: Review copy courtesy of Magabala Books

 This entry was posted on April 15, 2013 at 8:59 pm and is filed under Aboriginal and Torres Strait Islander histories and cultures, Australian Children's Literature, Authors & Illustrators, Book Reviews, Indigenous Teaching Resources, Recommended books, School Library stuff.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.